nginxinc/nginx-amplify-doc/amplify-guide.md

 There's an option there to explicitly set the user whose real user ID the agent should pick for its effective user ID.
 If the `user` directive has a non-empty parameter, the agent startup script extracts the parameter and uses it to lookup the real user ID.

-In addition, there's another option to explicitly tell the agent where it should look for an NGINX configuration file suitable for detecting the real user ID to be used by the agent.
+In addition, there's another option to explicitly tell the agent where it should look for an NGINX configuration file suitable for detecting the real user ID to be used.
 By default it's `/etc/nginx/nginx.conf`.

 The agent's startup script will try to parse the NGINX configuration file, looking for the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive, and will extract the corresponding information from it.